 Representative Aaron Bernstine has introduced House Bill 1069, which requires government agencies to make meeting agendas available to the public prior to all public meetings.
-This bill moved out of the House State Government Committee and awaits further action.
-Read the press release and PNA support letter.
+This bill moved out of the House of Representatives unanimously and awaits action in the Senate.

 PNA supports this legislation and encourages you to reach out to your local legislator asking them for their support.

 PNA sent letters to members of the House State Government Committee pushing movement on House Bills 37 and 1531 amending the Sunshine Act.
 House Bill 37 requires agencies to obtain legal advice before calling an executive session, to make a verbatim recording of executive sessions and other provisions that promote compliance with the law.
 House Bill 1531 requires agencies to provide detailed meeting agendas to the public prior to all public meetings and preclude agencies from taking official action on matters that do not appear on the meeting agenda.